-Aside for the aforementioned refreshed two-band personal locator beacon, the ETA-based Caliber 76 quartz movement that powers the Emergency II seems to offer the same functionality as other SuperQuartz movements.
-Being a thermo-compensated mechanism with its accuracy not affected too much by temperature fluctuations, is also a lot more accurate than your normal luxury quartz caliber.
-Fun fact: all of these electronic devices are officially certified by the Swiss-based COSC institute as a chronometer-grade movements.
+Aside for the aforementioned refreshed two-band personal locator beacon, the ETA-based Caliber 76 quartz movement that powers the Emergency II offers the same functionality as other SuperQuartz movements.
+Being a thermo-compensated mechanism with its accuracy not affected too much by temperature fluctuations is also a lot more accurate than your normal luxury quartz caliber.
+Fun fact: all of these electronic devices are officially certified by the Swiss-based COSC institute as chronometer-grade movements.

 Build quality: 4/5